 Top talent understands the importance of non-monetary perks and wants to thoroughly understand what your organization has to offer.
 Do you have liberal vacation plans, flexible work schedules, discounts on fitness clubs, catered lunches on Fridays, excellent medical insurance?
 Do you cover your professionals should they need to seek legal counsel?

-Take That Extra Step; Provide Unique Benefits
+Take That Extra Step- Provide Unique Benefits

 Even if you pay well and are in a fantastic location, truly talented employees aren’t interested in hiring or staying with a company that doesn’t provide job satisfaction.
-As a hiring manager, it is your job to advertise its glide path to ensure the right people are interested in joining the team.
+As a hiring manager, it is your job to advertise your organization’s glide path to ensure the right people are interested in joining the team.
 High achievers need to know that there are growth and development options available and that company leadership is willing to invest in their people by training and developing staff.

-Increase Job satisfaction
+Increase Job Satisfaction

-Treat Your Employees Like The Top Talent They Are
+Treat Your Employees Like the Top Talent They Are

 Recruiting efforts need to include more than just a list of job requirements.
 Include information about the area, community activities, examples of work and projects completed by the organization, and testimonials by current employees.
-Take the time and effort to advertise the real job to people who might like two out of three variables.

 This article can also be viewed at Medium.